Discobanan/RaidPlannerBot/README.md

 ### Delete raid plan

 Only the creator of the plan can delete it, and it is done by pressing the red-cross-reaction.
+Plans will however be automatically deleted after the time set in the config, default is 2 hours.

+## Support

+Join the discord server at https://discord.gg/hSwJNAb to try the bot out or to get help.